AleCJunior/Today-I-Learned/README.md

 variety of languages and technologies.
 And the first (special) thing that i learned today is:
 DOING A TIL!

+> If you want a better usage example, access [this](https://github.com/jbranchaud/til/blob/master/README.md?plain=1#L19) one

 _1 TILs and counting..._

 ---